squid-cache/squid-cache.github.io/Features/FasterHttpParser.rst

  7. strListGet scan for parse of header content options

+The ICAP ''response'' parsing system {{{Adaptation::Icap::ResponseParser::parse}}} in parser-ng-icap-pt2 branch is as follows:

+{i} class inherits from the {{{Http1::ResponseParser}}} parser, but replaces the stage 1 version scan with an ICAP specific scan.

+ 1. scan for message version field
+  * accepting "ICAP/1.0" protocol version only
+  * incremental checkpoint at end of version label
+ 2. scan for message status code field
+  * incremental checkpoint at end of status code
+ 3. scan for end of first line
+  * incremental checkpoint at end of line
+ 4. char* loop scan for end of header chunk (Http1::Parser::findMimeBlock / headersEnd)
+  * incremental checkpoint at end of mime headers block
+ 5. char* loop scan for end of header chunk (HttpMsg::httpMsgIsolateStart)
+ 6. strcmp scan for : delimiter on header name and generate header objects (HttpHeader::parse)
+ 7. strListGet scan for parse of header content options

-NOTE: Parsing of ICAP response messages and payload segments still uses the old {{{HttpMsg}}} API documented below for HTTP responses, when the payload segment is a request it uses the HttpMsg::parse request-line code paths.
+/!\ NOTE: Parsing of ICAP response messages and payload segments still uses the old {{{HttpMsg}}} API documented below for HTTP responses, when the payload segment is a request it uses the HttpMsg::parse request-line code paths.

 === the baseline situation ===